 Designed to assess student mastery of content knowledge for the Interdisciplinary Studies degree programs, this capstone course requires students to produce a carefully organized summation and synthesis of accomplishments, learning, and goals related to their undergraduate degree program at Liberty University.
 Throughout this process, students will discover a greater understanding of transferable skills and qualifications and how these relate to career opportunities and/or graduate school respectively.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 In today’s job market, it is imperative that the Interdisciplinary Studies graduate presents a confident picture of his or her own academic mastery and how his or her chosen major areas of study complement future career endeavors.

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 The student will create a 2,000–2,500 word research proposal that includes an abstract, introduction, literature review, rationale, methodology, significance/conclusion, and references (the last of which not counting towards the word count).
 The student should reuse previous assignments in this assignment, but those assignments should be modified and updated as per instructor feedback.
-(MLO: A, E, F)
+(CLO: A, E, F)

 The student will write a 700–1,100 word essay that explains how his or her areas of study come to together to prepare him or her to accomplish his or her proposed career.
 The essay should justify the student's choice of his or her area of study and convince an audience (future employers) that the student have made wise choice in his or her degree.
 (CLO: B, C, D)